sbose78/service-binding-operator/docs/roadmap.md

 Example, the backing service may expose the `host` and `port` individually but the application may need to use the same as a connection string.

-The initial implementation involved use of the Go Templates to construct strings to be injected as environment variables.
+The initial implementation involved use of the Go templates and Jsonpath templates to construct strings to be injected as environment variables.

 The improved implementation enables users to compose custom key-value pairs with binding information from multiple service resources.